Dr. Marissa Yingling

 Associate Professor

-To achieve their greatest potential, children with developmental disorders and their families deserve equitable access to effective services
+Children with developmental differences and their families deserve equitable access to quality services.

-For nearly 20 years Dr. Yingling has been invested in the provision of health care for children with autism and their families.
-She is dedicated to improving individual and family outcomes by evaluating and enhancing access to treatment for children with ASD.
+For 20 years Dr. Yingling has been invested in the provision of health care for children with autism and their families.
+She is dedicated to improving individual and family outcomes by evaluating and enhancing access to services for children with autism.

 Dr. Yingling’s more recent research interests include the implications of human activities in space, the unknown, and the human future.